jacksonianrtaylor/movie_rec_proj/README.md

 clone the repository
-navigate to the main project directory build docker image using the provided Dockerfile: run the created docker image:
+navigate to the main project directory build docker image using the provided Dockerfile: docker build -t movie_rec_image . run the created docker image: docker run -p 8888:8888 movie_rec_image

 browser method:

+follow th url that is found in the console ouput where you created the container The url is in the line after "Jupyter Server *2.7.3* is running at:" this should open a file containing

-open localhost:8888 in browser window open the complete_02_08_2023.ipynb file in the browser notebook and run
+open the complete_02_08_2023.ipynb file in the browser notebook and run

 vscode method:
-open the complete_02_08_2023.ipynb file in the main project directory select kernel in top right/select another kernel/existing jupyter server copt and paste the jupyter server access token that is found in the console after "Jupyter Server 2.7.3 is running at:"
+open the complete_02_08_2023.ipynb file in the main project directory select kernel in top right/select another kernel/existing jupyter server copy and paste the jupyter server access token that is found in the console after "Jupyter Server 2.7.3 is running at:"

-note: there are other methods for other editors and IDE's to connect to a remote ipython kernel... https://medium.com/@halmubarak/connecting-spyder-ide-to-a-remote-ipython-kernel-25a322f2b2be
+note: there are other methods for other editors and IDE's to connect to a ipython kernel of a jupyter server https://medium.com/@halmubarak/connecting-spyder-ide-to-a-remote-ipython-kernel-25a322f2b2be

 then run the notebook